atharvbyadav/ReconX/README.md

 ### 🌐 Streamlit-Powered UI

-The app’s interface is built with **Streamlit**, enabling a fast, reactive, and browser-based frontend.
+The app’s interface is built with **Streamlit**, enabling a fast, reactive and browser-based frontend.
 Each recon class is wrapped in Streamlit UI components:
 - Text inputs for target domains/IPs
 - Buttons to trigger scans
-- Sections with expanders, tables, and logs to display results
+- Sections with expanders, tables and logs to display results

 ---